ResistancePlatform/resnode/README.md

 This will mount a directory in your home directory named `resuser`, this directory will be used for persistent storage for Resistance core e.g. the blockchain database.

-6. Now, wait for the blockchain to sync by running this command
+6. Now, wait for the blockchain to sync by running this command repeatedly (will take at least 10 min)

 ```
-watch -n10 docker exec -it -u resuser $(docker ps | grep resistance-core | awk '{print $1}') ./resistance/resistance-cli getblockchaininfo
+docker exec -it -u resuser $(docker ps | grep resistance-core | awk '{print $1}') ./resistance/resistance-cli getblockchaininfo
 ```

 When the headers and blocks match, that will indicate that syncing is complete.